Asynchronous Approximation of a Single Component of the Solution to a Linear System: Introduction

 \subsection{Related Work}

-There are few existing methods which have explored single component approximations of the solution vector.
-Standard techniques such as Gaussian elimination, factorization or decomposition, gradient methods, and linear iterative methods all output the full solution vector, and thus the computation involves all coordinates and all entries in the matrix \cite{Westlake68, GolubVanLoan13}.
-There are nearly linear time\footnote{$O(m \log^c n \log \epsilon^{-1})$, where $m$ is the number of nonzero entries in $A$, and $c \in \Reals_+$ is a fixed constant.} approximation algorithms for sparse and symmetric diagonally dominant matrices $A$, however they involve global structures over the graph, such as graph sparsifiers or spanning trees \cite{SpielmanTeng06, KoutisMillerPeng11, Kelner13}.
+There are not many existing methods which have explored single component approximations of the solution vector.
+Most standard techniques such as Gaussian elimination, factorization or decomposition, gradient methods, and linear iterative methods all compute the full solution vector, and thus the computation involves all coordinates and all entries in the matrix \cite{Westlake68, GolubVanLoan13}.
+Most of the methods are either stationary linear iterative methods (e.g. Jacobi, Gauss-Seidel, successive over-relaxations) or optimization algorithms for minimizing $\frac12 x^T A x - b^T x$ or $\|A x - b\|_2^2$.
+For example, Kaczmarz, Gauss-Seidel, or Gauss-Southwell are all variations of either coordinate descent or gradient descent \cite{Wright15}.